You Need to Know How to Set Boundaries for a Manipulator

-- Sometimes, there are people who have never had a strong and decent bond with anyone, not even on a family level.
+Sometimes, there are people who have never had a strong and decent bond with anyone, not even on a family level.

 Before becoming sad addicts to these double-edged, calculating, and false relationships, we need to do something.
 We need to get rid of the edge of manipulation that keeps us tied to certain people.

-- There is one that has authority over you.
+- Have authority over you.

 Reflect on every aspect we listed here.
 This is because each one of them is a straw that breaks any camel’s back when talking about your patience.
-And, you need to encourage yourself to react.

-- Doing this isn’t even a selfish or excessive act.
+We need to be able to identify these mechanisms and react to them.
+Doing this isn’t even a selfish or excessive act.
 Instead, it’s an act of physical, mental, and emotional well-being.

 We say a “selfish or excessive act” because it’s very common for the person to try to set limits.
-But in the eyes of the manipulator, they could be seen with suspicion or a lack of confidence.
+However, in the eyes of the manipulator, they could be seen with suspicion or a lack of confidence.

-A “NO” in time to save lives
+A Healthy “NO” in Time

 This is, without a doubt, the first principle we need to add to our day to day lives: a “no” in time helps us prevent more problems later on.

-Do what is right and good for you.
+Do what is Right and Good for You